 Values shown herein are expressed in terms of future gross revenue, future net revenue, and present worth.
-Future gross revenue is that revenue which will accrue to the appraised interests from the production and sale of the estimated net reserves.
+Future gross revenue is that revenue which will accrue to the evaluated interests from the production and sale of the estimated net reserves.
 Future net revenue is calculated by deducting estimated production taxes, ad valorem taxes, operating expenses, and capital and abandonment costs from the future gross revenue.
 Operating expenses include field operating expenses, transportation expenses, compression charges, and an allocation of overhead that directly relates to production activities.
 Future income tax expenses were not taken into account in the preparation of these estimates.
 Present worth is defined as future net revenue discounted at a specified arbitrary discount rate compounded monthly over the expected period of realization.
+Present worth should not be construed as fair market value because no consideration was given to additional factors that influence the prices at which properties are bought and sold.